-Geological, Geotechnical and Materials Report: Upon completion of Tasks 5 to 7, the Consultant shall submit a comprehensive report containing the results of the geotechnical investigations, seismicity studies and laboratory testing of materials relating to the work.
+Geological, Geotechnical and Materials Report: Upon completion of Tasks 4 to 6, the Consultant shall submit a comprehensive report containing the results of the geotechnical investigations, seismicity studies and laboratory testing of materials relating to the work.
 The report shall also include the results of the geotechnical investigations undertaken in other studies that are relevant to the tender design so that a comprehensive record of investigations is available.
-The report shall be included in the Tender Documents for the TAMS Dam and appurtenant works to provide the Ground Reference Conditions.
+The report shall be included in the Tender Documents for the "Akobo-Pibor 1"dam and appurtenant works to provide the Ground Reference Conditions.
 The report shall include plotted profiles based on all drill holes, the results of all field and laboratory tests, and a full account of the analysis and evaluation of the results.
 Borehole logs, test pit logs and other documents containing geotechnical data shall be presented in a format approved by the Client.
 The definitions, classifications, nomenclature and symbols used in other investigations and the Consultant's investigations shall be identical.

-Task 8 - Topographic Survey
+Task 7 - Topographic Survey

-The Consultant shall undertake a topographic/Lidar survey at the locations of the TAMS dam site and appurtenant structures, quarry sites and dam basin.
+The Consultant shall undertake a topographic/Lidar survey at the locations of the dam site and appurtenant structures, quarry sites and dam basin.
 The survey data shall be utilised for preliminary and tender design of the works.
 The Consultant shall provide sufficient survey reference data at the site to allow the contractor to set out the works.
 Within all areas where proposed works may affect the public, the Consultant shall identify and accurately survey all structures, properties, cultivated and grazing lands and record their respective owners.
 The Consultant shall issue the recorded information to the Client continuously through the survey process.
 The format of the submitted information shall be compatible with the Client's software.

-Task 9 - Preliminary Engineering Design
+Task 8 - Preliminary Engineering Design

-Based on the existing feasibility study, supplemented by the above tasks, the Consultant will prepare preliminary design drawings and details for the dam and ancillary structures, the hydropower scheme and any structural elements that may be required to cater for associated multipurpose water resources development opportunities.
+The Consultant will prepare preliminary design drawings and details for the dam and ancillary structures, the hydropower scheme and any structural elements that may be required to cater for associated multipurpose water resources development opportunities.
 The Consultant will optimise and finalise the layout and configuration of the dam and its appurtenant works.